 Imagine my surprise when I finally did pick up the book to start reading and found that I could not put it down.
 Beth Maloney is a seriously talented writer and the book read more like a novel than the play-by-play of how you can also help your child in such a horrible situation that I assumed it would be.
 Her story is riveting, and she brought me right in.
 I found myself feeling her anguish as a mother as she watched her son deal with the horrible compulsions brought on by OCD.
 I found myself feeling relief when they finally started to get promising information, disappointment when hopeful cures did not work, and absolute joy when Sammy finally began to get better.

-Then there was the time that Chloe had 6 ear infections back-to-back.
+Then there was the time that my middle daughter had 6 ear infections back-to-back as a baby.
 They would go away for a few days while she was on antibiotics, but return as soon as we finished the series.
 We tried several different types of antibiotic with the same poor result.
-The pediatrician I had then (different one from Bria’s pneumonia incident) didn’t think she needed tubes and just wanted to keep trying antibiotics.
+The pediatrician I had then (different one from the pneumonia incident) didn’t think she needed tubes and just wanted to keep trying antibiotics.
 The poor baby (13 months old) had such a horrible yeast rash by this time that I was ready to never give her another antibiotic again.
 I had to push hard to get a referral to an ENT, where she was immediately slated to get tubes put in and hasn’t had an ear infection since.

 But those experiences are nothing compared to what Beth Maloney did for her child.
 When her doctors wouldn’t look beyond face value, or listen to the research she had uncovered, she fired them.
 She combed the country and was willing to travel far distances in order to get Sammy the help that he so badly needed.
 After several frustrating experiences with medical and mental health professionals, she finally found a savior in Dr. Catherine Nicolaides, who had treated several children with OCD successfully with antibiotics.